Chart Color Schemes

 Residential development activity is lower than average in Boambee according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis, Boambee has averaged approximately 7 new dwelling approvals annually over the past five financial years, totalling an estimated 38 homes.
-So far in FY-26, 5 approvals have been recorded.
-Over these five years, between FY-21 and FY-25, there was an average of 0.1 people moving to the area for each dwelling built.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+AreaSearch analysis of ABS building approval numbers indicates Boambee has averaged approximately 7 new dwelling approvals annually over the past five financial years, totalling an estimated 39 homes.
+In fiscal year 26 so far, 5 approvals have been recorded.
+Between fiscal years 21 and 25, on average, no people moved to the area per dwelling built.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.

-The average construction value of new properties is $505,000, suggesting developers are focusing on the premium market with high-end developments.
-In FY-26, $2.1 million in commercial approvals have been registered, indicating minimal commercial development activity.
-Compared to Rest of NSW, Boambee shows comparable development activity per person, preserving market equilibrium consistent with surrounding areas.
+The average expected construction cost value of new properties in Boambee is $505,000, indicating a focus on the premium market with high-end developments.
+In fiscal year 26, $2.1 million in commercial approvals have been registered, suggesting minimal commercial development activity.
+Compared to Rest of NSW, Boambee shows comparable development activity per person, maintaining market equilibrium consistent with surrounding areas.

-New development consists of 89.0% detached dwellings and 11.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+New development consists of 89% detached dwellings and 11% attached dwellings, preserving the area's traditional low density character focused on family homes.
 With approximately 188 people per approval, Boambee reflects a developing area.
-Given that population is expected to remain stable or decline, there should be reduced pressure on housing in Boambee, potentially creating opportunities for buyers.
+Given expected stable or declining population, there may be reduced pressure on housing in Boambee, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development